philpagel/PCE174-communication/README.md

   flag *is* recorded.
 However, tethered logging carried out by this program does treat `rel` mode as expected – so don't confuse the two.
 * Sometimes the instrument stores invalid data like seconds >59.
 This causes data processing to fail.
-You can still use raw, hex or construct format but repr and csv do not work in those cases...
+You can still use `raw`, `hex` or `construct` format but `repr` and `csv` do not work in those cases...
 This is a bug in the instruments firmware – there is nothing I can do about it.
 * The `weekday` recorded by the instrument does not necessarily match the recorded date: `weekday` is a number between 1 and 7 and can be set manually in setup.
-If you need the true weekday I recommend to compute it from `date`.
+If you need the true weekday I recommend computing it from `date`.

 ## Credits